Les hommes morts sont dangereux

 Les Hommes Morts sont Dangereux (Dead Men are Dangerous) is the only studio album by the French electro-punk band Métal Urbain.
 The album was originally released in 1981 on vinyl.

 Songs on the album are a compilation of the group's singles from the previous three years ("Paris Maquis", "Hystérie connective" and "Panik") and John Peel BBC Radio 1 session recordings.

 Re-releases

 Hommes morts was re-released on CD on 1 October 2006 in France as a limited & signed 25th anniversary vinyl replica CD edition, with two bonus tracks on Seventeen Records, Métal Urbain right owners.
-A re-release in Japan from Polystar under licence from Seventeen Records on December 2003 took the form of a double CD with more additional tracks.
+A re-release in Japan from Polystar under licence from Seventeen Records in December 2003 took the form of a double CD with more additional tracks.